docker/docs/ee/end-to-end-install.md

 ## Step 2: Install Universal Control Plane

-Docker Universal Control Plane (UCP) allows managing from a centralized place your images, applications, networks, and other computing resources.
+UCP allows managing your images, applications, networks, and other computing resources from a centralized place.

 Use ssh to log in to the host where you want to install UCP and run: